ckeditor/ckeditor4-docs/docs/guide/dev/howtos/styles/README.md

 		{ name: 'Marker: Yellow', element: 'span', styles: { 'background-color': 'Yellow' } }
 	]);

-Depending on whether your definitions were placed inline or in an external file, you need to set the CKEDITOR.config#stylesSet configuration setting accordingly.
+Depending on whether your definitions were placed inline or in an external file, you need to set the {@linkapi CKEDITOR.config#stylesSet CKEDITOR.config#stylesSet} configuration setting accordingly.

 	// For inline style definition.
 	config.stylesSet = 'my_styles';